serverless/serverless-graphql/README.md

 # Serverless Boilerplate
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-The Serverless GraphQL Boilerplate.
-It's a monolithic architecture that leverages new technologies (Lambda, GraphQL) to reach a very low *total cost of ownership* (i.e., least amount of code, administration, cost).
+This boilerplate application features a monolithic architecture that leverages new technologies (Lambda, GraphQL) to reach a very low *total cost of ownership* (i.e., least amount of code, administration, cost).
 This is ideal for smaller projects.

 - [Setup](#setup)
 - [Team](#team)